yeatmanlab/OSREAD/README.md

 The config file entry must take the following form:
 TYPE
 {
-	fieldName: type
+	fieldName: dataType
 }

-The following types are accepted as input:
+The following dataTypes are accepted as input:
 String
-Character
 Integer
 Double
 Boolean

 or any arrays of the above types:
 [String]
-[Character]
 [Integer]
 [Double]
 [Boolean]

 Example:
-FirstExample
+FirstExampleInput
 {
     words: [String]
 }